-Please know you’re not in this alone.
-There are measures being put in place to help Canadians get through this difficult time, and the team at Moka will do our best to help you navigate them.
+There are measures in place to help Canadians through this difficult time, and we’ll also do our best to help you navigate your finances through the pandemic.

 That’s why we’ve rounded up a list of everything you need to know about the resources and support available to Canadians right now.

-We’ll keep adding to this list as more information becomes available, so check back here for updates.
-If you have updates or resources that you think we should include, please let us know.
+If you have updates or resources that you think we should include in this article, please let us know.

 Table of contents